Julius Speech Recognition Engine Settings

 RECOG_EVENT_GMM

-Output of identification result tag when using Julius’s environmental sound identification function.
+Output tag for environment-sound classification when using Julius’s environmental sound detection.

 RECOG_EVENT_GMM|noise